 Skip to content

-This script creates a single or multiple Metamask wallets.
-Below are the key steps in the process that I should understand to create a wallet.
+This script creates a single or multiple MetaMask wallets.
+Below are the key steps in the process that you should understand to create a wallet.

 Install Extension into Profile

-Before running the script, I need to install the extension in the profile before creating a wallet.
+Before running the script, you need to install the extension in the profile before creating a wallet.

 Install from Chrome Web Store